awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/gettingstarted-concepts.md

 ## Dataset<a name="gettingstarted-concepts-dataset"></a>

 A *dataset* is a detector's copy of your data\.
 At the end of each interval, the detector copies metrics and dimensions from a datasource into its dataset for analysis\.
 Each row or document in a dataset is called a *record*\.
 Each labeled value or key\-value pair in a record is a *field*\.
-Each record much have a timestamp field and at least one field that the detector monitors, called a *measure*\.
+Each record must have a timestamp field and at least one field that the detector monitors, called a *measure*\.

 A dataset can have continuous data, historical data or both\.
 A detector looks for anomalies in continuous data, and uses historical data for learning\.
 If its dataset has only historical data, a detector runs in *backtest mode*\.
 In backtest mode, a detector uses most of the data for learning and attempts to find anomalies in a smaller subset of recent data\.